feilfeilundfeil/Cyanic/README.md

 }
 ```

 [Sourcery](https://github.com/krzysztofzablocki/Sourcery) 🌈 helps greatly with the boilerplate code when creating custom Components but is completely optional.
-You can even define your own!
+You can even define your own templates!

 ### FFUFComponents-specific Sourcery annotations
 * * *